christinaflach/cbsoft-tools-2020/CallForPapers.md

 4. Authors are encouraged to make their code and datasets open source, and to provide a URL for the code and datasets with the submission;

-Papers must be submitted electronically through the Tools Session submission site (http:// ...).
+Papers must be submitted electronically through the Tools Track submission site (http:// ...).
 The submission site will be defined soon.

 ### GENERAL INFORMATION